TV Patrol: TV Patrol Express

 TV Patrol Express started as a digital-only spinoff of TV Patrol produced by ABS-CBN News, airing weekdays at 5:00 p.m.
 PHT on the network's YouTube and Facebook platforms.
 It premiered on January 2, 2024, anchored by Jeff Canoy and Denice Dinsay.
 The program offers a concise overview of significant national headlines, serving as a pre-show to the flagship TV Patrol newscast.

 On June 21, 2024, Jeff Canoy announced that TV Patrol Express would air on free-to-air, cable and satellite television effective July 1 on Kapamilya Channel, A2Z, All TV, and Jeepney TV.
 The newscast aired for 15-minutes, slightly longer than its previous airtime of 5 to 10 minutes, and move to its 5:30 p.m. timeslot (PHT).
-By December 2, TV Patrol Express would also begin simulcast on ANC.
+By December 2, TV Patrol Express would also begin simulcasting on ANC until it quietly ended on July 31, 2026.

-From March 10 to June 27, 2025, it moved to its earlier timeslot from 4:45 to 5:00 p.m., and fully debuted on Kapamilya Online Live after 6 months since its first broadcast for special occasions only on July 22, 2024.
-By June 30, it returned to its original timeslot from 5:30 to 5:45 p.m.
+From March 10 to June 27, 2025, it moved to an earlier timeslot at 4:45 to 5:00 p.m., and fully debuted on Kapamilya Online Live after 6 months since its first broadcast for special news coverage on July 22, 2024.
+By June 30, it returned to its original timeslot of 5:30 to 5:45 p.m.

-Outside its timeslot as pre-show of the main newscast, TV Patrol Express often serves as rolling news coverage of ABS-CBN News on significant news events airing on its digital platforms (with occasional simulcast on ANC), including monsoon-induced flooding in Mega Manila, state funeral of Nora Aunor, and the death of Pope Francis and the subsequent conclave, among others.
+Outside its purpose as pre-show of the main newscast, TV Patrol Express often serves as the rolling news coverage of ABS-CBN News on significant news events airing on its digital platforms – with occasional simulcast on ANC, including the monsoon-induced flooding in Mega Manila of July 2025, state funeral of Nora Aunor, the death of Pope Francis and its subsequent conclave, among others.